Exercise and Sport Science Department (ESS)

 Student Teaching Seminar in Physical Education

 This seminar course provides an opportunity to discuss and further develop teacher candidates' critical thinking regarding issues of the field and practice of educating school-age individuals.
 As a result of this course, teacher candidates will have gained additional understanding of current issues experienced within their student teaching experiences as well as issues around the areas of professionalism, conflict resolution, and classroom management through discussion of practical experiences.
-Prerequisite: concurrent enrollment in EDS 494 or EDS 495; admission to teacher education; passing content competency benchmarks.
+Prerequisite: concurrent enrollment in EDS 495; admission to teacher education; passing content competency benchmarks.
 Pass/Fail grading.
 Offered Fall, Spring.

 ESS 431 Cr.1